seamplex/feenox/doc/reference-kw.md

  * `.vtk` [ASCII legacy VTK](https:\//lorensen.github.io/VTKExamples/site/VTKFileFormats/)
  * `.frd` [CalculiX’s FRD ASCII output](https:\//web.mit.edu/calculix_v2.7/CalculiX/cgx_2.7/doc/cgx/node4.html))

-Note than only MSH is suitable for defining PDE domains, as it is the only one that provides information about physical groups.
+Note than only MSH is suitable for defining PDE domains, as it is the only one that provides physical groups (a.k.a labels) which are needed in order to define materials and boundary conditions.
-The other formats are primarily supported to read function data contained in the file.
+The other formats are primarily supported to read function data contained in the file and eventually, to operate over these functions (i.e. take differences with other functions contained in other files to compare results).
 The file path or file id can be used to refer to a particular mesh when reading more than one, for instance in a `MESH_WRITE` or `MESH_INTEGRATE` keyword.
-If a file path is given such as `cool_mesh.msh`, it can be referred to as either `cool_mesh.msh` or just `cool_mesh`.
+If a file path is given such as `cool_mesh.msh`, it can be later referred to as either `cool_mesh.msh` or just `cool_mesh`.
 The spatial dimensions cab be given with `DIMENSION`.
 If material properties are uniform and given with variables,